 Center for Community Health Innovation

-Founded in 2018, the Center for Community Health Innovation at Roanoke College supports the development of resident-guided cross-sector strategies to reduce community-level health inequities across the Roanoke Valley.
-To support this mission, core functions of the Center include:
+Founded in 2018, the Center for Community Health Innovation at Roanoke College works hand-in-hand with residents and community partners to create lasting, community-driven solutions that address health disparities across the Roanoke Valley.

 News